imchayan1999/imchayan1999.github.io/README.md

-This is a animation created in HTML5 and CSS3
+This is an animation created in HTML5 and CSS3

 if you have nodejs installed, use: